easywithizzy/arp-scripts/arp-doorlock/README.md

 # esx_doorlock
 This is a door lock script for ESX, which is used to lock certain doors that shouldn't be accessable by normal citizens.

-This script was originally developed by Darklandz, later modified by Miss_Behavin and others.

 ### Features
 - Well optimized script